ThumulaThisum/Machine-Vision-for-Sorting/README.md

 # Machine-Vision-for-Sorting

 This repository contains three object detection models trained for sorting mechanical fasteners such as bolts, screws, nuts, washers, and bearings.
-The models are designed to automate and enhance the sorting process in machine vision applications.

 ## Setting Up the Environment

 Before loading the models, it's recommended to create a virtual environment for installing the required packages.
-You can set up and activate this virtual environment as the kernel in IDEs like VSCode and Anaconda for optimal compatibility.
+You can set up and activate this virtual environment as the kernel in IDEs like VSCode and Anaconda.

 ### YOLO (YOLOv5)